Scattering Gravitons off General Spinning Compact Objects to $\mathcal{O}(G^2 S^4)$

 \textbf{\textit{Conclusion---}}In this paper, we computed the classical one-loop Compton amplitude describing the scattering of a graviton off a generic massive spinning compact object through the quartic order in spin.
 This result provides the complete 2PM contribution to the dynamics of generic spinning bodies, extending previous analyses that were limited to minimal couplings, lower spin orders or the eikonal limit.

 Our construction here incorporates both minimal and spin-induced non-minimal interactions, thereby capturing spin-induced finite-size effects associated with generic compact objects beyond the Kerr solution.
 The resulting amplitude satisfies several non-trivial consistency checks, including the Weinberg infrared factorization, expected relations among coefficients, as well as gauge invariance.
-Interestingly, we found that the one-loop Compton seems to be dimensional regularization scheme dependent in the presence of spin, which we anticipate to be a source of scheme dependence appearing in waveform computations~\cite{Bini:2024rsy}.
-The one-loop Compton is indeed an essential ingredient in, for example, computations of the loop-level waveform~\cite{Herderschee:2023fxh,Georgoudis:2023lgf,Brandhuber:2023hhy,Elkhidir:2023dco, Bohnenblust:2023qmy, Bohnenblust:2025gir, Brunello:2024ibk, Brunello:2025eso}.
+Interestingly, we found that the one-loop Compton amplitude seems to be dimensional regularization scheme dependent in the presence of spin, which we anticipate to be a source of scheme dependence appearing in waveform computations~\cite{Bini:2024rsy}.
+The one-loop Compton amplitude is indeed an essential ingredient in, for example, computations of the loop-level waveform~\cite{Herderschee:2023fxh,Georgoudis:2023lgf,Brandhuber:2023hhy,Elkhidir:2023dco, Bohnenblust:2023qmy, Bohnenblust:2025gir, Brunello:2024ibk, Brunello:2025eso}.

 To study non-radiative observables we extracted the scattering phase, which we found to be independent of the infrared divergence, the superclassical contributions, and the dimensional regularization scheme.
-In fact, this constitutes the momentum space scattering angle which is valid in the eikonal and wave regimes.
+In fact, this constitutes the momentum space scattering phase which is valid in the eikonal and wave regimes.
 By analyzing the monopole contribution of the graviton in the eikonal regime in position space---with and without non-minimal couplings---we found exact agreement with the dynamics of a massless scalar probe in a Kerr background, for Kerr values of Wilson coefficients.
-As anticipated, we found that this scattering phase exhibits spin-shift symmetry for Kerr values of the Wilson coefficients~\cite{Chen:2022clh,Akpinar:2025huz}.
-Finally, from this position space scattering phase we further extracted the aligned-spin scattering angle.
+As anticipated, we found that this contribution to the scattering phase in momentum space exhibits spin-shift symmetry for Kerr values of the Wilson coefficients~\cite{Chen:2022clh,Akpinar:2025huz}.
+Finally, from the position space scattering phase we further extracted the aligned-spin scattering angle.

 The results here not only deepen our understanding of the structure of classical gravitational scattering, but also provide essential input for precision modeling of spinning binary dynamics and gravitational-wave observables.
 In light of all of this, future directions include extending this analysis to higher PM orders, incorporating dissipative effects, and including higher orders in spin.
 An essential endeavor would be a detailed matching with BHPT to confirm that minimal coupling really captures the dynamics of Kerr beyond the 1PM order.
 This thereby paves the way for a more complete description of the interactions of compact object within the modern amplitude/worldline framework.